DavideCanton/advent-of-code-2022/README.md

 where:
 - `day` is the day of the advent to run
-- `var` is the variant of the problem to run (defaults to 1, typically there are just 2).
+- `var` is the variant of the problem to run (defaults to 1, up to now I've never encountered a problem with more than 2 questions).

 ## Test run